avocode/avocode/sketch-plugin.md

 ## Changelog
+### 3.3.0 (March 8, 2016)
+- Added Cancel button to sync
+- Added a label that tells you when your last sync happened
+- New browser login that should fix all the previous problems with authorization
+- Fixed progress bar that was stuck at the beginning
+- Fixed window modality bug (now it doesn't overlap other apps, only Sketch)

 ### 3.2.0 (February 10, 2016)
 - Added fix for users with Yosemite that were not able to control plugin correctly.
 In this version of Mac OS, plugin UI opens in Safari and works without problems.
 - Fixed bug with Avocode setting all layers visibility to visible.